nymea/nymea-wiki/User-Interface.md

-## Smartphone App
+# Smartphone App

-At the moment wir are developing Apps for Android and iOS.
-It will take some time that it can be downloaded in the App-Stores.
-But for the Android Users there is a Alpha Prototype to play around (and report some bugs).
+At the moment there are Apps for Android and iOS in develoment.
+It will take some time until it can be downloaded in the App-Stores.
+For the Android users is a alpha prototype [App available](https://guh.guru/downloads/mobileapp/guh-mobile_0.1.0_android-debug.apk).

 ***